Iamrajesh007/Iamrajesh007/README.md

 - 👯 I’m looking to collaborate on **API Automation Testing , Selenium , Automation Frameworks**

-- 📝 Knowledge of generating Test Deliverables using [TestNG , Extent Reports](TestNG , Extent Reports, Allure Report)
+- 📝 Knowledge of generating Test Deliverables using (TestNG , Extent Reports, Allure Report,Browserstack)

 - 📫 How to reach me **rajeshpatra178@gmail.com**